 psychologists, and co-parenting coordinators, who serve as valuable resources on cases.

-is relatively straightforward and amicable,
+straightforward and amicable,

 Guiding You with Skill & Compassion

 Our skilled lawyers remain on top of the latest custody laws in Fairfax.

 family law attorneys of Malinowski Hubbard, PLLC, have successfully represented numerous clients in highly contested custody